Queen Máxima Visits India

 The third and last day of the visit, Queen Máxima was in Mumbai.
 She visited the Reserve Bank of India (RBI) and she had meetings with meeting with the directors of the Bankers Association and the World Bank Group.
 Along with the Governor of the Reserve Bank of India, Dr. Raghuram G. Rajan, the Queen held a press conference.

 In her speech the Queen praised the Reserve Bank for its “extraordinary commitment and extraordinary leadership”.
-The Queen also added that “India now has all the elements in place to achieve full financial inclusion.”Filed under Dutch Royals
+The Queen also added that “India now has all the elements in place to achieve full financial inclusion.”Filed under The Netherlands

-Tagged Inclusive Finance, India, Patronage, Queen Máxima, United Nations, Working Visit.
+Tagged Inclusive Finance, India, Patronage, Queen Máxima of the Netherlands, United Nations, Working Visit.